Find out how to apply to become a Council member in our 2024 elections.

 Declaration of results

-Should I put myself forward?
+Should I put myself forward for CSP Council?

 If you're not sure whether to put yourself forward, the following pages can help you to decide.
 We hope you choose to apply!